kurmasz/KielceRB/doc/kielce.md

 }
 ```

 Similarly, avoid using `root` as a variable name.
-If that can't be avoided, you can reference the object hierarchy through `self.root`
+If that can't be avoided, you can reference the object hierarchy through `self.root`.

 ### Data File Hierarchy

 `KielceRB` searches for multiple data files.
 Specifically, it begins in the directory containing the source file and searches each ancestor directory for files matching the pattern `kielce_data*rb`.
 The data in these files are merged into a single object hierarchy.

 * If a key is used in multiple files, the value defined deepest in the hierarchy (i.e., closest to the template file) takes precedence.
+Thus, you can place default values at the top of the hierarchy (e.g., in a root directory) and override those values as you get "closer" to the specific template file.
 (See the `SampleSite` directory for an example.)

 * If the same key appears in multiple files in the same directory (i.e., at the same level of the hierarchy), there is no guarantee which value will be used.
 (Therefore, avoid including the same key in multiple files unless those files are in different directories.)